 at time of purchase (2011).

-areas.
-Most are documented here with some yet to be documented
+cruising to remote areas.
+Most are documented here with some yet to

 water (finish head install, finish connecting hoses to new thru-hulls

 and some electrical wiring and other smaller odds and ends).
 I plan